PanithanS/Defect-Prediction-in-Semiconductor-Lithography/README.md

 # Light exposure parameters optimization

 ## Data visualization for the exposure parameters and die chips
-We will use a scatter plot with exposure energy (mJ) and focal length (nm) as the two axis variables and use different colors for the two labels (Die chips/no defect).
+We will use a scatter plot with exposure energy (mJ) and focal length (nm) as the two axis variables and use different colors for the two labels (Die chips/Good chips).